-Writers Guild Of American Reaches A Contract Deal With Studios
+Writers Guild Of America Reaches A Tentative Deal With Studios

 Television

-Writers Guild Of American Reaches A Contract Deal With Studios
+Writers Guild Of America Reaches A Tentative Deal With Studios

 Hollywood has solved another cliffhanger.
-A massive writer's strike was narrowly averted Tuesday, as an agreement was reached between the members of the Writer's Guild of America, West and the group representing the studios they work for, the Alliance of Motion Picture and Television Producers.
+A massive writers' strike was narrowly averted Tuesday, as a tentative agreement was reached between the members of the Writers Guild of America and the group representing the studios they work for, the Alliance of Motion Picture and Television Producers.

+Details of the deal are expected to be provided to members on Thursday.
 Around 13,000 film and TV writers were ready to strike starting at midnight, but they managed to reach an agreement over pensions and health plans and how much writers get paid.

 This was critical for those of us glorying in what's getting called "peak TV."
 In movies, it's the director whose vision is executed, who controls the tone and pace.
 But in television, plots, characters, themes, even the vibe, all get established in the writers room.
 Back in 2015, Shonda Rhimes, arguably the most powerful woman in television, described herself as first a writer in an interview on WHYY's Fresh Air.